FACTBOX-Soccer-Players to miss Euro 2020 games due to COVID-19 | Sports-Games

 FACTBOX-Soccer-Players to miss Euro 2020 games due to COVID-19

-As a precaution, six other players did not travel for the friendly.
-SPAIN * Sergio Busquets - tested positive on June 6 * Diego Llorente - tested positive on June 9 Captain Sergio Busquets tested positive eight days before their first match at Euro 2020 and is set to miss Spain's opening fixture against Sweden on Monday.
-Defender Diego Llorente tested positive five days before Spain's Euro 2020 opener.
+However, he was set to return to the squad's training camp after testing negative in another two rounds of tests.

-The European Championship kicks off on Friday with many participating nations still struggling with new COVID-19 infections and some players not inoculated.
+The European Championship kicked off on Friday with many participating nations still struggling with new COVID-19 infections and some players not inoculated.

 Following are players affected by COVID-19: NETHERLANDS